 Graduates from UWA do not have to satisfy a test of English to enter further courses at UWA.
 However, graduates from other Universities, Australian or international, are not automatically assumed to have demonstrated English Language Proficiency despite that they may have studied some or all of the courses in English.
 Each application is considered individually.
 In most cases a formal English qualification is required.
 Applicants who wish to seek exemption from undertaking a test must request this explicitly.

 All English test results must normally have been obtained within the past two years.
-Higher scores are required for local and international scholarship applicants, and applicants in certain faculties, as indicated below.
+Higher scores are required for applicants in certain faculties, as indicated below.